Last Updated on by Jeremy

 “Is it possible to visit Easter Island without spending a lot of money?”

 This is a question we've been asked quite frequently since our trip to the island.
 To answer this question in a single statement, the best we can say this: It depends on what you define as “a lot“.

 If you are looking at spending under $50/day, Easter Island (also known as Isla de Pascua or Rapa Nui) will not be the place to visit unless you happen to fall within a very unique circumstance that we'll talk about later on.

-It should go without saying that getting to a destination that is home to the most remote airport in the world will cost a pretty penny.
-But as it turns out, the price you’ll spend for airfare is entirely linked to when you buy your ticket.
+It should go without saying that flying to Easter Island airport, often called the most remote airport in the world, will cost a pretty penny.
+But as it turns out, the price you'll for your flights to Easter Island is entirely linked to when you buy your ticket.

 This is the price for the least flexible ticket, booked as early as possible.
 Prices rise rapidly as the date of travel draws closer as these flights always sell out, so waiting for a deal is a bad idea.

 We purchased our ticket about 5 weeks out for $725 per-person round-trip.
-For departures just a few days before this, prices were as high as $1,400 and only got higher as you get closer to the departure date!
+For departures just a few days before our date, prices were as high as $1,400 and only got higher as you get closer to the departure date!

 If you time it right, you can jump on the LAN Airlines' weekly flight from Tahiti and continue on to Santiago without any extra spending!
 (This is the only way that those with a $50/day budget may get close).